43% of third-party upgrades were falsely certified

 “Properties will be unrentable and landlord insurance could be rendered void, Mr Davis said.

 “We’re about to reach the tipping point.
-Rental property owners have 35 months to upgrade 540,000 plus properties.
+Property managers and landlords have 31 months to upgrade their Townsville rental properties.
 If things don’t change, and fast, this goal will be unreachable.

 “Smoke Alarm Solutions’ primary aim is to provide a cost-effective and user-friendly service that will reduce the liability and stress surrounding such an imperative and intricate set of guidelines involved with the new Smoke Alarm Legislation Act.